-Buy A Gandhi Quotes Organic-Cotton Bag & Give People Access to Clean to Clean Water
+Gandhi Quotes Organic Cotton Tote & Give People Access to Clean water

 The Gandhi quote formed as a bicyclist (environmental-friendly), and at the same time visualize his famous trademark the glasses.
 Only $7 whereof we donate 50% of the sales to water projects managed by charity: water